UTM parameters & custom variables

 That gives you one clean destination strategy, one set of OmniLab analytics, and enough detail to compare placements later.

-If one campaign uses poster, print, and in-store to mean the same thing, your downstream analysis becomes harder.
-Decide on one naming style before you build a larger Smart Links library.
+If one campaign uses poster, print, and in-store to mean the same thing, your reports become harder to read.
+Decide on one naming style before you build a larger OmniLab Smart Links library.

 Was this helpful?